Complaints Resolution Commissioner — The Law Society's “Ombudsman”

 The Law Society of Upper Canada regulates the lawyers and paralegals of Ontario in the public interest.
 As part of that mandate, we have the authority to deal with a range of professional conduct matters relating to lawyers and licensed paralegals.

-In cases where a complaint against a lawyer or paralegal has been closed by staff in the Complaints Resolution or Investigations Department and you are unsatisfied with the result, you can apply to the Complaints Resolution Commissioner to review the case.
+In cases where a complaint against a lawyer or paralegal has been closed by staff in the former Complaints Resolution or Investigations Departments or by staff in the current Enforcement Departments, and you are dissatisfied with the result, you can apply to the Complaints Resolution Commissioner to review the case.

 The Complaints Resolution Commissioner plays a vital role in the Law Society's complaints resolution process, one similar to an ombudsman.
 The Commissioner will review the file under dispute — just like an ombudsman would — to ensure that the complaint was handled appropriately and the results were reasonable.
 This often involves face-to-face meetings with complainants.